rosell-dk/webp-express/README.txt

 == Upgrade Notice ==

 = 0.17.1 =
 * Miscellaneous bug fixes.
-Including the NGINX rules in the FAQ (added "xdestination" argument to webp-realizer.php)
+Including the NGINX rules in the FAQ (added "xdestination" argument to webp-realizer.php).
+Now works with WP Engine.

 = 0.17.0 =
 * Improved Cwebp availability and Ewww performance.
 And updated cwebp binaries to version 1.0.3